oar-team/batsim/docs/input-workload.rst

 .. literalinclude:: ../workloads/test_various_profile_types.json
     :language: json

-The following field must be defined in a workload file.
+The following fields must be defined in a workload file.

 - ``jobs`` (array of jobs): See :ref:`job_definition`.
 - ``profiles`` (object of profiles): See :ref:`profile_definition`.